Generated at: 2026-05-16 09:52:52

 • Dedicated Portals and Dashboards

-Providing information portals where customer representatives can easily check order status and monitor service progress or updates serves as a means for customers to view information easily and in real time.
+Providing information portals where customer representatives can easily check order status and monitor service progress or updates serves as a means for customers to view information in real-time with ease.

 • Onboarding and Training Programs

-By offering workshops and training programs as ancillary services, customers can maximize their use of products and services, allowing them to utilize products more effectively while deepening their understanding of the latest features and use cases.
+By offering workshops and training programs as ancillary services, customers can maximize their utilization of products and services, allowing them to use products more effectively while deepening their understanding of the latest features and use cases.

 • Proactive Service Delivery and Dedicated Customer Support